-Aggregate Method 1 is used where there is sufficient Open Office Space (as per the below criteria) to characterise the GLS but no regular lighting grid.
-Aggregate Method 1 is used when the Open Office Space is at least 50% of the Functional Space area or at least 250m2, whichever is smaller.
+Aggregate method 1 is used where there is sufficient open office space (as per the below criteria) to characterise the GLS but no regular lighting grid.
+Aggregate method 1 is used when the open office space is at least 50% of the functional space area or at least 250m2, whichever is smaller.

-The qualifying Open Office Space areas need not be contiguous, but may be made up of a number of separate Open Office Spaces added together.
+The qualifying open office space areas need not be contiguous, but may be made up of a number of separate open office spaces added together (see Appendix D-4 for an example of this).

-Aggregate Method 1 is permitted where:
+Criteria - Aggregate method 1 is permitted where:

-• There is Open Office Space of at least 50% of the Functional Space area or at least 250m2, whichever is smaller.
+• There is open office space of at least 50% of the functional space area or at least 250m2, whichever is smaller.

-Documentation requirements for Aggregate Methods can be met as per Section 6.4 Documentation requirements - NLPD.
+Documentation requirements for aggregate methods can be met as per Section 6.4 Documentation requirements - NLPD.

-- 1. Identify, as the Aggregate Method 1 Sample Space, an Open Office Space that is: - a. at least 50% of the area of the Functional Space or at least 250m2 of Open Office Space, whichever is smaller.
+- 1) Identify, as the aggregate method 1 sample space, an open office space that is: - a) at least 50% of the area of the functional space or at least 250m2 of open office space, whichever is smaller.

-- b. contains all of the luminaire types present in the Open Office Space in a similar proportion to the whole of the Open Office Space. - 2.
-If a similar proportion of luminaire types cannot be achieved, then the whole of the Open Office Space is to be used as the Aggregate Method 1 Sample Space. - 3.
-Prepare a simple drawing of the Aggregate Method 1 Sample Space and calculate the sample space area (± 5% accuracy).
-The drawing can be: - a. to scale
+- b) contains all of the luminaire types present in the open office space, in a similar proportion to the whole of the open office space. - 2) If a similar proportion of luminaire types cannot be achieved, then the whole of the open office space is to be used as the aggregate method 1 sample space. - 3) Prepare a simple drawing of the aggregate method 1 sample space and calculate the sample space area (± 5% accuracy).
+The drawing can be: - a) to scale

-- b. not to scale and provided with sufficient dimensioning to enable demonstration of the area calculation. - 4.
-Identify and count all GLS luminaires in the Aggregate Method 1 Sample Space.
-Do not count task lighting or display lighting. - 5.
-The Assessor Portal calculates the NLPD as the sum of the Wattage of all luminaires in the Aggregate Method 1 Sample Space divided by the area of the Sample Space.
+- b) not to scale and provided with sufficient dimensioning to enable demonstration of the area calculation. - 4) Identify and count all GLS luminaires in the aggregate method 1 sample space.
+Do not count task lighting or display lighting. - 5) The assessor portal calculates the NLPD as the sum of the wattage of all luminaires in the aggregate method 1 sample space divided by the area of the sample space.